 People should be able to find exactly what they’re looking for on your website if they were led there by the keyword.
-If the content on your site answers all their questions and offers a solution (perhaps in the form of financial transaction) then you have a good working system.
+If the content on your site answers all their questions and offers a solution (hopefully in the form of financial transaction), you have a good working system.

 This will give you an idea of what it takes to make it to the first page.
-Also check for ads running along the top and right side of organic search results – it’s a good indicator of high-value keywords.
+Also check for ads running along the top and right side of organic search results – it’s a good indicator of high-value keywords to steal.

-If, for one reason or another, your website fails to rank well, you can buy test traffic to find out how well it converts.
-You can use Google Adwords and select “exact match” so as to point traffic to a specific page on your website.
+You can use Google AdWords and select “exact match,” so as to point traffic to a specific page on your website.

 To get a clear picture, track impressions and their conversion rate over the course of about 300-500 clicks.

-Let’s assume for example that you have a search ad that generated 5,000 impressions over the course of a single day.
+Let’s assume, for example, you have a search ad that generated 5,000 impressions over the course of a single day.
 Of these five thousand, 100 unique visitors came to your site, and three converted for a total profit of $300.

 This means that a single site visitor for that particular keyword is worth $3 to your business, and out of the 5,000 impressions your website could generate 18-36% click-through rate in 24 hours with a #1 ranking.

 This would translate to about 900-1800 visitors per day with each of them worth $3, or between $1-2 million per year.
-Those are significant earnings in the long run and with a consistent growth pattern, there really isn’t any apparent limit.
+Those are significant earnings in the long run.
+With a consistent growth pattern, there really isn’t any apparent limit to growth.

 In order to predict your chances of success, it’s vital that you first understand the demand for a given search phrase and the effort required to achieve high rankings for it.

 With a good understanding of keyword research, you will soon see your website gaining traction online.
-Just remember, to get found by customers, you need not only a responsive website, but the knowledge as well on what your potential customers are looking for.
+Remember, to get found by customers, you need not only a responsive website, but knowledge about what your potential customers are looking for as well.